 - Blot the spot with a paper towel first, and only then clean the remaining stain.

-- Use the mixture of water and vinegar but add a tiny amount non-bleach detergent in it.
+- Use the mixture of water and vinegar but add a tiny amount of non-bleach detergent to it.

 - Repeat until the spot vanishes.

 Although the title might suggest it, it’s not a horror film scenario.
 Bloodstains are also amongst the most common ones, and even though they may look permanent, that’s not the case.
 Opposite to common beliefs, the best way to deal with them is not with bleach, but with surfactants or an enzyme cleaning detergent.